ufs-community/uwtools/docs/sections/user_guide/yaml/components/make_solo_mosaic.rst

 The path to the directory that contains the tile grid files.

+mosaic_name:
+""""""""""""

+The optional name of the output file.

 num_tiles:
 """"""""""

 Number of tiles in the mosaic.

+periodx:
+""""""""

+The period in the x-direction of the mosaic.

+periody:
+""""""""

+The period in the y-direction of the mosaic.

+tile_file:
+""""""""""

+The grid file name of all of the tiles in the mosaic.

 execution:
 ^^^^^^^^^^